Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

     unzip alfresco-ansible-deployment-<version>.zip
     ```

-6. Create environment variables to hold your Nexus credentials as shown below (replacing the values appropriately):
+6. If you intend to deploy an Enterprise system, create environment variables to hold your Nexus credentials as shown below (replacing the values appropriately):

     ```bash
     export NEXUS_USERNAME="<your-username>"